ivpn/ivpn.net/src/content/pages/knowledgebase/general/device-management-faq.md

 Devices that were already logged in to the IVPN app prior to the activation of Device Management will be assigned the names in the order you have authenticated them in the past, e.g. the very first device you have logged in to the IVPN app on will be named “**Silent Circuit**”, the second “**Infinite Cipher**” and so on.

 We recommend storing these device identifiers and the device pairs safely, e.g. in open-source password managers with strong encryption, so you can easily identify and remove devices when you don’t have access to them.
-For extra security, you can [enable 2FA](/knowledgebase/general/do-you-offer-two-factor-authentication/) for both Client Area and IVPN apps authentication.
+For extra security, you can [enable 2FA](/knowledgebase/general/do-you-offer-two-factor-authentication/) for both Account area and IVPN apps authentication.

 ### Where can I find my device name?